 Note: Make sure you are connecting directly to your PC port.
 If you are using a USB hub then that might be faulty.
 So, try connecting your receiver directly.

 Resynchronizing the connection between your receiver and keyboard solves the problem as well.
 In many cases, the problem gets solved by reestablishing the connection of your keyboard.

-Here are the steps that need to be performed in order to resynchronize your keyboard and receiver.
+Here are the steps that need to be performed to resynchronize your keyboard and receiver.

-- Press the button on your receiver and insert it in the PC port
+- Press the button on your receiver and insert it into the PC port

 - If a dialogue or setup screen comes up on the screen then follow the on-screen instructions